Raptor Visitor Management System

-Widefield School District 3 is pleased to announce that we will begin using the Raptor Visitor Management System in all of our schools to strengthen our program of campus safety for students and faculty.
+Widefield School District 3 is pleased to use the Raptor Visitor Management System in all of our schools to strengthen our program of campus safety for students and faculty.
 Part of keeping students and faculty safe is being aware of who is in our buildings at all times, and the Raptor system will allow us to do that.
 The Raptor system will better allow us to screen visitors, contractors, and volunteers in our schools and provide us with a safer environment for our students and staff.

 The safety of our students is our highest priority and the Raptor Visitor Management System allows us to quickly identify those that may present a danger to our students.
 Thank you in advance for your understanding and your support in enhancing the school safety protocols in our district.